This is how 2 referees rated Joseph:

 I have had the opportunity to put my training into practice by tutoring both GCSE and A-Levels’ private students, as well as working as a Spanish teacher/assistant at Chobham Academy, not forgetting my role as a Spanish language assistant at St. Anne’s Catholic High School for Girls, and Kelmscott Secondary School, respectively, institutions, all of them where I have developed and implemented Spanish classroom lessons together with grammar and pronunciation assignments for KS3, KS4 and KS5 students.
 To this valuable teaching experience, must be added my role as a Spanish tutor at Leytonstone Youth Matters, which gave me the chance to interact with GCSE’s students, resolving their doubts in order to overcome their weaknesses regarding the Spanish subject.
 In addition to the mentioned before, over the last few years I attended Brixham Church of England Primary School, as a TA and MFL language assistant, not forgetting my role as a history teacher at Juan de Austria Secondary School in Barcelona (Spain) and my teaching training at LAL Language Centres in Torbay, institutions where I gained valuable experience of different English and Spanish teaching methodology.

-Throughout my teaching career, I have gained considerable experience providing solutions for children to be able to enjoy a pleasant and stimulating learning environment, and my aims have always been focused on encouraging pupils to achieve their potential by stimulating their enthusiasm for learning.
+Throughout my teaching career, I have gained considerable experience providing solutions for students to be able to enjoy a pleasant and stimulating learning environment, and my aims have always been focused on encouraging pupils to achieve their potential by stimulating their enthusiasm for learning.

 I am a supportive and enthusiastic tutor committed to encourage students to achieve their potential by stimulating their enthusiasm for learning and also their determination to succeed in completing a better comprehension of the Spanish language.
 I possess extensive knowledge of contemporary teaching methods and have immense subject knowledge and enthusiasm, as well as, a genuine interest in educating others.